-The primary concern when evaluating impact of this project is safety.
+The primary concern when evaluating impact of this project is safety and mitigating impacts above existing ambient levels to adjacent homeowners such as excessive lighting, noise, and bad smells.
 The applicant's traffic/parking analysis indicates a few intersections at certain times of day will have some additional traffic delay.
 Some considerations for review shall include:

-- Number of access points in/out of the site - Emergency access to the site - Sidewalk and other pedestrian circulation - Loading/unloading areas and trash collection - Number of parking spaces, use of shared parking, and ride-share - The applicant's traffic/parking assumes a parking calculation 0.8 parking space per 200 leasable square footage instead of the suggested 1.0 parking space per 200 leasable square footage.
-Attention shall be given to alternate studies to assure the proposed parking will meet the needs of the medical center and not negatively impact safety. - Attention shall also be given to the phasing of the project and assuring that at all times parking will meet the demands of both the medical center and the construction vehicles. - Signage.
+- a.
+Number of access points in/out of the site - b.
+Emergency access to the site - c.
+Sidewalk and other pedestrian circulation - d.
+Loading/unloading areas and trash collection - e.
+Number of parking spaces, use of shared parking, and ride-share - i.
+The applicant's traffic/parking assumes a parking calculation 0.8 parking space per 200 leasable square footage instead of the suggested 1.0 parking space per 200 leasable square footage.
+Attention shall be given to alternate studies to assure the proposed parking will meet the needs of the medical center and not negatively impact safety. - ii.
+Attention shall also be given to the phasing of the project and assuring that at all times parking will meet the demands of both the medical center and the construction vehicles. - 9.
+Signage.
 The Special Use Permit Guidelines suggest medical use properties have one ground sign no higher than 8 feet and no larger than 40 square feet at each principal entrance, no moving elements or animation, and traffic/directional signs not exceed 5 feet tall and 12 square feet.
 Several of the proposed signs will not be in compliance with the Special Use Permit Guidelines and the site will have more signs than the existing medical center.
 Attention shall be paid to building mounted signage and the resulting impact to the streetscape including the location, dimensions, and illumination of the signs.
 The review shall be balanced with the need for visibility of the signs, and the location at a busy intersection with prominent signage on the other three corners.